What is Spinal Decompression Therapy?

 It is a medical fact that damaged discs seldom heal on their own, as the discs are constantly under pressure.
 The Decompression Table uses clinically proven principles to reduce the pressure inside the discs.
 Decompression promotes the transfer of fluids, nutrients, and oxygen back inside the discs and results in the retraction of bulging or herniated discs, providing relief of nerve pressure and pain.

-Through recent clinical trials, utilizing MRI, pre, and post-treatment on a similar table, disc herniations were reduced by 10% to 90%, according to the number of treatment sessions.
+According to the number of treatment sessions, through recent clinical trials, utilizing MRI, pre, and post-treatment on a similar table, disc herniations were reduced by 10% to 90%.
 Patching and healing of the annulus were also evident.

 At the conclusion of the treatment series when the disc injury has been corrected, patients are given strengthening exercises to avoid repeat injury.
 After only a few weeks of treatment, research has shown amazing results in relieving the debilitating pain caused by degenerative, bulging, herniated, or ruptured discs, as well as sciatica, posterior facet syndrome, spinal stenosis, and many, failed back surgery cases.
-Most patients are able to return to normal levels of activity or recreation in just a few weeks’ time.
+Most patients can return to normal levels of activity or recreation in just a few weeks.

 Facts of Life